Rail transport in Turkey

 Native railway industry extends to the production of locomotives, passenger vehicles and freight wagons; some vehicles are also produced through licensing agreements and cooperation with foreign countries.

 In the early 21st century, major infrastructural projects were realized; such as the construction of a high-speed railway network as well as a tunnel under the Bosphorus strait which connects Europe and Anatolia by rail for the first time.

 Turkey is a member of the International Union of Railways (UIC).
 The UIC Country Code for Turkey is 75.

 History

-Construction of the first railway line in Turkey began in 1856, being constructed by a British company that had gained permission from the Ottoman Empire.
-Later, French and German companies also constructed lines – the motivation was not only economic, the region had a strategically important position as a trade route between Europe and Asia.